MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 3. There should be a mail user object for the user question.
 If nothing is returned, investigate the user object.
 Contact Microsoft Support if the object can't be synced.

-## Issue/Error: Content Search Fails With Error CS007
+## Issue/Error: Search fails with error CS007

-When performing a content search from Core eDiscovery a transient error occurred and the search failed with CS007.
+When performing a Content search or a search associated with a Core eDiscovery case, a transient error occurs and the search fails with a CS007 error.

 ### Resolution

-1. Re-run the search.
+1. Rerun the search.

-2. Reduce the complexity of what is being searched.
-For example: A wildcard search may return too many results for Store to process and cause this error to be displayed.
+2. If the search fails again with the same error, update the search and reduce the complexity of the search query.
+For example, a wildcard search may return too many results for the system to process, which causes a CS007 error.

+3. Rerun the updated search.

 ## Error/issue: Exporting search results is slow